mal7othify/mal7othify/README.md

   <a href="https://www.linkedin.com/in/mal7othify">LinkedIn</a>
 </p>
 <br/>
-I'm Maryam, a passionate Android developer.
-I aim to be an expert in mobile development.
+I'm Maryam, a passionate software developer.
+I aim to be an expert in mobile development field.

 * 📚 Sharing knowledge and experiences at my blog.
 * 🎙 I love contributing to the community by giving talks, writing blog posts whenever I can.
 * 🏡 I live in Medina, Saudi Arabia.
-* 👩‍💻 I'm open to remote job opportunities.

 ## Github stats